 We will provide a variety of learning environments

 We ask you to respect our facilities and other users by:

-- Not smoking in the Library
+- Not smoking in the Library, including e-cigarettes

-- Not eating or drinking in the Library
+- Not eating in the Library

 - Not disturbing others through the use of mobile telephones or loud conversation